ntop/nDPI/README.md

 In order to compile this project do

-- ./autogen.sh
+- ./autogen.sh && ./configure
 - make

 If you get some errors while compiling `croaring.c`, try:

-- ./autogen.sh --enable-old-croaring
+- ./autogen.sh && ./configure --enable-old-croaring
 - make

 To compile the library w/o any tools or tests:

-- ./autogen.sh --with-only-libndpi
+- ./autogen.sh && ./configure --with-only-libndpi
 - make

+Out-of-tree builds are supported:
+- ./autogen.sh
+- mkdir build
+- cd build
+- ../configure && make

 To run tests do additionally: